 The Future of White-Label Solutions and How to Choose the Right Partner

 Holding hands-on experience, the white-label supplier brings all the required knowledge per jurisdiction.
 The brand owner does not need to learn which are the required payment methods and what should be their configuration.
-Regarding content, the supplier knows which sports, leagues, betting offering, casino and live casino games works best for the target audience.
-In a White-label solution the supplier brings to the table not only its technology but an umbrella of full managed services.
+Regarding content, the supplier knows which sports, leagues, betting offering, casino, and live casino games work best for the target audience.
+In a White-label solution, the supplier brings to the table not only its technology but an umbrella of fully managed iGaming services.

 As a result, some brand owners turned to acquire an iGaming license and move to a turnkey solution and some even turned to develop their own platform.
 It was not too long before some of these businesses realized that running their own operation is very costly and quite a difficult task.
 They now moved to have full liability on the entire operation, and some started to miss the old days when they were just handled the marketing traffic.
 Those who went to build their own technology realized that it takes many years and a lot of manpower to build a successful platform.

 The future of the iGaming white-label solution depends more on the suppliers than the brand owners themselves.
 The business case for suppliers needs to accommodate the additional regulation liability and effort.
-Brand owners will need to be willing to pay the extra fees for regulation services like automated KYC, additional personnel etc. In some markets like the US tribal gaming it will be required for a technology supplier to provide fully managed services due to lack of knowledge.
-In cases like that the white-label supplier will provide a full white-label solution except for owning the skin.
+Brand owners will need to be willing to pay the extra fees for regulation services like automated KYC, additional personnel, etc. In some markets like the US tribal gaming, it will be required for a technology supplier to provide fully managed services due to a lack of knowledge.
+In cases like that the white label supplier will provide a full white-label solution except for owning the skin.
 We will see more affiliates deciding to own their brand and send the traffic to it rather than to 3rd party brands.
-This, in turn, will allow them not only to do what they do best i.e. acquiring quality traffic but also to be able to have involvement in content, bonus schemes etc. The level of this involvement depends on each affiliate.
+This, in turn, will allow them not only to do what they do best i.e. acquiring quality traffic but also to be able to have involvement in content, bonus schemes, etc. The level of this involvement depends on each affiliate.